sparkflows/sparkflows-docs/docs/tutorials/data-engineering/data-cleaning.rst

 Reading from Dataset
 ---------------------

-It reads in the input Dataset File.
+``DatasetCSV`` reads in the input Dataset file and creates DataFrame from it.

 Processor Output